With the growth of professional broadcasting, the demand for high-quality cameras is greater than ever.

 - Support for external mic via 3.5mm jack

-Check out some sample footage in this in-depth review.
+Check out some sample footage from this camera.

-The best 4K camera for live streaming in this category is the GoPro HERO7 Black ($349).
+The best 4K camera for live streaming in this category is the GoPro HERO8 Black ($349.99).
 No surprise—they’ve been a leader in this market for a decade.

-The HERO7 includes a lot of great features such as the following:
+The HERO8 includes a lot of great features such as the following: